India's Drug Law: NDPS Act Explained

 -

-A. Narcotics are drugs like heroin, opium, ganja; psychotropic substances include LSD, MDMA, etc.
+A. Narcotics include heroin, opium, ganja; psychotropic substances include LSD, MDMA, etc.

 -